CraigMJensen/employee-tracker/README.md

 ## Installation

   * Install NODE.js, if you don't have it installed.
 Run the command `npm install`, to get the NODE modules you will need for this application.
   * Install MySQL.
-Use the command line to open MySQL and run the commands, `source db/db.sql`, `source db/schema.sql`, and `source db/seeds.sql` to load some information into the tables.
+Use the command line to open MySQL using `mysql -u root -p`, then enter your MySQL password and run the commands, `source db/db.sql`, `source db/schema.sql`, and `source db/seeds.sql` to load some information into the tables.
   * Run `node server` or `npm start` in git bash to start the application, then follow the prompts and questions.

 ## Images